 Running barefoot has, of course, been around since the beginning of humankind.
 Running-specific shoes, on the other hand, are a much more recent phenomenon, but one that quickly dominated the running landscape.

-Today, the barefoot running motion has suddenly become popular again.
-Why is this?
+Today, the barefoot running motion has become popular again.
+Why?
 And, are the barefoot-running motion and minimalist shoes right for you?
-This article gives you the background and tips to help you decide.
+This article helps you to decide.

-For information about minimalist footwear choices, see the REI Expert Advice article, How to Choose Minimalist Running Shoes.
+For more about your minimalist footwear choices, see the REI Expert Advice article, Minimalist Running Shoes: How to Choose.

 You may be surprised to learn that running-specific shoes didn't really appear in the U.S. until the mid-1960s.
 That’s when a company called Blue Ribbon Sports began importing Tiger shoes from Japan.
 Blue Ribbon Sports—which in 1978 became Nike—eventually created a new running-shoe industry by beefing up cushioning, giving more stability and adding pronation control.